|Who are they||What they do|

 Some special mention should be made about the use of technology in

 Math 152.
-Many of the computations may be elaborate, and, in practice,
+Many of the computations are elaborate, and, in practice,

 almost everyone (including the lecturer!) uses calculators and